aoyingxue/datawilltell/content/post/202405_rag-flags-in-project-gantt-and-budget-availability-control-avc-check-in-project-management/index.md

 ---
-title: Project Management with RAG Flag and Budget Availability Control (AVC Check) in Gantt
+title: RAG Flag, Budget Availability Control (AVC Check) and Gantt in Project Management
 description: Using RAG Flag and Budget AVC to identify projects that need attention.
 slug: rag-flags-brag-status-and-budget-availability-control-avc-check-in-project-management
 date: 2024-05-06